Pier B On-Dock Rail Support Facility

 Reducing Congestion, Improving Sustainability, Advancing Small Businesses at the Second-Busiest Container Seaport in the United States

-Currently, HDR is providing final engineering design services for the Port’s Pier B on-dock rail support facility program.
+Currently, HDR is providing final engineering design services for the Port’s Pier B On-Dock Rail Support Facility Program.
 Previously, the team provided preliminary engineering services and environmental support.
-Moving forward, we will lead design, as well as site investigations, traffic studies, structural analyses, lighting analyses and more.
+The final design includes site investigations, utility potholing, waste characterization, rail simulation and modeling, traffic studies, structural analyses, hydraulic study, lighting analyses, utility and drainage design, roadway and site design, railroad and track design, Envision sustainability design and pump station design.

 • Realignment of the existing Pier B Street and Pico Avenue